Get your own free workspace

 The sorts of things you'll want to have on you most of the time.

 • Lanyard for your badge.
-Dragon*Con sells them, but does not give them to you for free.
+Dragon Con sells them, but does not give them to you for free.

 • Extra pocket for your lanyard.
 Keep your room key on you at all times.
+With beefed up security in recent years, you cannot enter the hotels without a Dragon Con badge or a room key.

 • Autograph Supplies - Acid-free paper, Sharpies, Paper with the correct spelling of your name in case it is too loud for you to be heard.